 Science News Writing Sample

-- The “science news” writing sample must be based on peer reviewed primary research literature.
+- The “science news” writing sample must be about peer reviewed primary research literature.
 This means a research paper in a research journal NOT another science news article and not a review article.

 General writing sample